 There are many coffee shops, restaurants play areas for the kids, mosques and various markets tucked away in the small streets.

 Right outside the hotel, there is a beach which is empty and you can bring your own chairs to use and swim.
-There is also a lifeguard but bizarrely there are no hotel chairs or sun loungers.
+There is also a lifeguard but bizarrely there are no hotel chains or sun loungers.

 I did ask about this but they said they didn’t know if they will get any, which I think it’s a shame because I was looking forward to seating by the beach and reading a book.
 I think a beach basket with a blanket would be a nice addition to the room.